adamluckydo/ontology/2_Story/Story.md

 Looking back, thinking has always been my happy place.
 School quickly installed me with the "intelligence = self-worth" wiring, and at the same time, I realized that sharing feelings was dangerous: Uncurated thoughts could make people react poorly, and being the one responsible for making someone else feel bad was inconceivable.
 Clearly it was much better to just think of the optimal response and say that.

 So it didn't really matter that I never got close with anyone new in middle school, and that I never went out of my way to spend time with new people in high school... or in college.
 I still saw my old friends, and anyway, getting a good job was priority #1.
-In the meantime, digging into a creative problem was like cocaine for my little nerd brain.
-Every solution was a fresh hit: "YES.
+In the meantime, digging into a creative problem was like cocaine for my brain.
+Every solution a fresh hit: "YES.
 I'm smart.
 This is what it's all about."

 But sometime around 2016, during college (coincidentally around the time I was forced to start making my own life decisions), my mind raised a problem of a new kind:

 "What is the meaning of life?"

-The question itself is almost laughable.
+The question itself is kind of laughable.
 But why?
 Its ubiquity?
 The unspoken agreement that it's unsolvable?
 The implicit assumption that meaning isn't real?
 The otherwise intolerable tension of existential dread?
-Or maybe... because of all of those reasons and more, even asking the question is admitting that you're unwell.
+Or maybe... because of all of those reasons and more, to even ask the question is to admit that you're unwell.

-At the time, I didn't give a second thought as to why I had the question, or if it even had a definitive answer.
+At the time, I didn't give a second thought as to why I had that question, or if it even had a definitive answer.
 To me, if it had a question mark, it was solvable.
 And I was a guy who could solve things.
 I had never been concerned about meaning or existence before, but now I suddenly was.
 However, my brain rationalized it nicely:

 "If I have to start deciding how I want to live my life, I obviously have to make the right decisions.
 And if I don't know what's actually meaningful, how can I know which decisions are the right ones?"